ShahidIqbal-Veroke/Test-Cursor/README.md

 // my remarks
-From these session i aware the importance of ai in development field & know how to use Ai in a better manner. but for now i feel that we can't totally depend on Ai because it's not able to handle major level requirements.
-When i try to get desired results. i observed. it's suitable to meet minor type of changes.
+From these session i aware the importance of ai in development field & know how to use Ai in a better manner. but for now i feel that we can't totally depend on Ai, because when i try to get desired results i observed. it's not able to handle major level requirements. it's suitable to meet minor type of changes.

 # CrudApp